Retention of Records for Employee Benefit Plans: How Long Is Long Enough?

 As everyone knows, the plaintiff in a case has the obligation to prove its case against the defendant.
 Put another way, the "burden of proof" is on the plaintiff.
 However, after affirming that Section 209 of ERISA clearly required the employer to maintain records sufficient to determine the benefits to which its employees might become entitled, the First Circuit found that the evidence that some work had been done combined with the lack of sufficient records justified shifting the burden to the employer to prove that it was NOT obligated to make contributions for all hours that potentially constituted work covered by the plan.
 That's right, the defendant employer had to show that it did not owe additional contributions to the multiemployer plan.
 The Court did suggest that this burden-shifting concept might not apply in every case.
 But the Haluch Gravel case still offers a breathtaking example of the perils of failing to maintain adequate plan records consistent with the requirements of Section 209 of ERISA.

-So what do we recommend in the way of records retention?
-Employers should do what they can to sort their records into two categories: reporting and disclosure records, and benefits determination records.
+So what do we recommend for a prudent approach to records retention?
+Employers should do what they can to sort their records into two categories: reporting and disclosure records, and retirement benefits determination records.
 Without getting into the details of the records retention policies that we have crafted for clients, or attempting to provide an exhaustive list (remember, this is not legal advice), we would offer the following general lists of pertinent records:

-- Benefits determination records (which are subject to the open-ended retention requirement of ERISA Section 209) would include: age and service records that are used to determine waiting periods, eligibility, vesting, breaks in service, and benefits; payroll records; marital status records; beneficiary designations; participant account records and actuarial accrued benefit analyses; plan documents and amendments; benefit claim procedures and procedures for reviewing denied claims; trust documents, custodial agreements, group annuity contracts and other funding instruments; and plan notices, election forms, and distribution forms (including COBRA notices, HIPAA certificates of creditable coverage, the written explanation of the joint and survivor annuity option, notice of taxation, distribution election forms, etc.).
+Retirement benefits determination records (which are subject to the open-ended retention requirement of ERISA Section 209) would include: age and service records that are used to determine waiting periods, eligibility, vesting, breaks in service, and benefits; payroll records; marital status records; beneficiary designations; participant account records and actuarial accrued benefit analyses; plan documents and amendments; benefit claim procedures and procedures for reviewing denied claims; trust documents, custodial agreements, group annuity contracts and other funding instruments; and plan notices, election forms, and distribution forms.